ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 The total energy of a molecule isn't that useful by itself.
 However, the ***relative*** energies between, say, different isomers of a given molecule are much more useful.

 !!! note "Kohn-Sham Energies"
-    The energies calculated in DFT are the Kohn-Sham energies.
+    The energy eigenvalues calculated in DFT are the Kohn-Sham energies (eigenvalues).
 These are the energies of the single-particle Kohn-Sham states.
-Since these single particle Kohn-Sham states are ficticious ( the real wavefucntions are NOT single-particle wavefunctions), then the Kohn-Sham energy is also ficticious.
-Therefore, the total energy of a structure is not meaningful by itself.
-What is meaningful is comparisons of totale energy!
+Since these single particle Kohn-Sham states are ficticious ( the real wavefucntions are NOT single-particle wavefunctions), then the Kohn-Sham eigenvalues are also ficticious.
+The total energy is the internal energy of the structure, and therefore does have meaning.
+However, since we are using pseudopotentials, it loses some of its meaning as you will learn later.
+What is meaningful is comparisons of total energy!

 In general (ignoring effects of e.g. temperature), a lower total energy indicates that an isomer is more stable.
 As an example, we are going to be looking at three different isomers of